dpretet/friscv/doc/project_mgt_hw.md

 - [ ] Rewind pipeline (L0 local cache)

-Processing
+## Processing

-- [ ] Processing: parameter to deactivate hazard detection, save logic and measure gain
+- [ ] Parameter to deactivate hazard detection, save logic and measure gain
 - [ ] Memfy:
     - If not ready, and request present, the FSM can’t drive further data
     - Manage RRESP/BRESP in the exception bus